paulwib/gulp-hogan-compile/README.md

 The name of the hogan module *in your app*, defaults to `hogan`.
 If you're not using a wrapper then the global `Hogan` must be available.

+### includeRuntime `boolean`

+If false, the Hogan runtime will not be included in the compiled template file.
+Use this if you'd like to include the runtime once globally.

 [gulp]:http://gulpjs.com
 [mustache]:http://mustache.github.io
 [hogan]:https://github.com/twitter/hogan.js